Patricia's Opera Tours - return to homepage

 • language lessons with top Italian teacher from nearby Siena

-• performance, Concert in the Villa, 2 September
+• performance, Concert in the Villa, 1 or 2 October

 • introduction to Italian culture